alexjamesmalcolm/columbus-2018-spring/deploying-to-heroku-with-travis.md

 You should then be prompted for your email and password for Heroku.
 Once you've entered that restart Git Bash again.

 ## Flick the Travis switch
-In [Travis] flick the switch of the GitHub project you want to deploy
+In [Travis] flick the switch of the GitHub project you want to deploy.
+If you can't find the page with the switches, hover over your name in the top right and click profile.

 ## Create Heroku app
 Head back to [Heroku] and click create an app.
 You'll have to give it a unique name.
 The name you give it will be used in the next step so make sure to hold onto it.
 We'll call it `HEROKU_APP_NAME`.